 Six Sigma is a transformative methodology that seeks to improve the quality of processes by identifying and removing the causes of defects while minimizing process variation.
 Developed by Motorola in the 1980s, Six Sigma has since become a vital component in various industries, often utilized in tandem with lean management principles.
 This synergy helps organizations streamline operations, reduce waste, and enhance customer satisfaction.

-At the core of Six Sigma is the DMAIC framework, which stands for Define, Measure, Analyze, Improve, and Control.
+At the core of Six Sigma is the DMAIC framework, which stands for Define, Measure, Analyze, Improve and Control.
 This structured approach allows teams to tackle quality issues methodically.
-The process begins with the Define phase, where a problem is clearly identified, and project objectives are set.
-Subsequently, in the Measure phase, relevant data is collected to quantify the problem.
-The Analyze stage involves evaluating the data to identify root causes of variations affecting quality.
-During the Improve phase, targeted solutions are implemented to overcome these root causes, and finally, the Control phase ensures that improvements are sustained over time by monitoring process performance.
+In the Measure phase, relevant data is collected to quantify the problem, followed by the Analyze stage, where the data is evaluated to identify root causes of variation.
+During the Improve phase, targeted solutions are implemented, and the Control phase ensures that improvements are sustained over time through consistent, ongoing monitoring.

 Implementing Six Sigma projects can have profound implications for business excellence.
 By focusing on reducing variation, organizations can significantly enhance operational efficiency, ensuring that processes remain consistent and predictable.
 This level of quality control directly correlates with customer satisfaction since it fosters dependable and high-quality products or services.
 Furthermore, as businesses continue to embrace the principles of Six Sigma, they often experience cost reductions and increased profitability, which are critical indicators of operational success in a competitive market.